Healthcare

 1. Proficiency in Medical Terminology

-As part of maintaining quality records, it is critical to have a solid understanding of the medical language.
+As part of maintaining quality records, it is critical to have a solid understanding of medical language.
 This can ensure that diagnoses, treatments, and procedures are accurately recorded.

 2. Expertise in EHR Systems and Documentation Software